Social Media & Influencer Marketing

 User Reviews Can Be Used to Your Advantage

-Smart developers and designers use reviews to strengthen a product.
-Designers have told stories about how the beta version of their phone app was improved by reading comments on the site and fixing the bugs.
+Savvy developers and designers utilize reviews to enhance their products.
+Designers have shared stories about how the beta version of their phone app was enhanced by reading comments on the site and addressing the bugs.
 Product Hunt’s FAQ page insists that an app can only be relisted if the updates are ‘substantial’ – essentially significant new features instead of a tweak here or there.
 Community managers will reject minor updates, so keep that in mind.

-Examples of accepted features run the gamut from expanded interfaces to increased availability on multiple platforms, maybe a new mobile version of a website.
+Examples of accepted features range from expanded interfaces to increased availability across multiple platforms, such as a new mobile version of a website.
 Even a new logo counts!

 Time Your Launch Correctly

-Smart webmasters will make sure to prepare the item’s launch correctly.
-Horror stories of startups being unprepared for the spike in traffic due to posting on Product Hunt are common, like Ship Your Enemies Glitter’s developer being swamped by public interest.
+Smart webmasters will ensure that they prepare the item’s launch correctly.
+Horror stories of startups being unprepared for a spike in traffic after posting on Product Hunt are common, such as Ship Your Enemies Glitter’s developer being overwhelmed by public interest.

 Make sure that when you’re planning to launch, everything’s set the way you like it.
 If you’re not prepared and would-be users have trouble with the app, be prepared for plenty of downvotes pointing out bugs and griping left and right.
 Then the fate of the app will be in the hands of the site’s community managers when you email them with an improved version.

 Managers need to know just about everything you’ve planned in Version 2.0 to give the okay to relist.
-Make sure you’ve got examples ready.
+Ensure you have examples ready.

 Don’t Go It Alone Without Media Contacts

 The messages can even be automated to save some time on what should be a busy day.
-It’s an easy way to get your new startup in front of more eyeballs with great coverage, and get more upvotes thus.
+It’s an easy way to get your new startup in front of more eyeballs with great coverage, and get more upvotes.

 Final Thoughts & Advice

-Keeping all of this in mind is a lot to consider for anyone, let alone the Product Hunt rookie.
+Considering all of this is a lot to take in for anyone, let alone a Product Hunt rookie.
 If you’re prepared, dealing with anything the users throw at you is a snap.
 Forced to relist after a big launch went haywire?
 No problem, let’s pass along the updates to our community manager.
-Unprepared for bigger than expected interest?
+Unprepared for bigger-than-expected interest?
 Lesson learned for next time.
 After all, smart users learn from hiccups and mistakes to be better the next time around.
 It’s worth the effort.

-These examples, good and bad, show how powerful Product Hunt can be.
-Any developer wanting to launch a startup would do well to look at the value offered by the site.
-A simple product launch can be the springboard for a company’s success.
+These examples, both good and bad, demonstrate the power of Product Hunt.
+Any developer looking to launch a startup would do well to examine the value offered by the site.
+A simple product launch can serve as a springboard for a company’s success.
 If you’re prepared and ready to go, the benefits of Product Hunt are yours to enjoy.
 Good luck!